gmlewis/godot-liverpool-rummy/README.md

 The SVG card backs are from this collection.

+# Why English and German?

+I have a friend in Switzerland who does not speak a word of English.
+(Hi Zdenek!)
+He's an avid game writer, who also inspired me to start writing this game.
+I figured that it might be nice for him to be able to play the game too, which required that it could be built it using German text.

 # AI Assistance

 After spending hundreds of hours developing this game, I came to the point